-SYNAPSE is an undergraduate-led club based at the University of Toronto (Scarborough Campus) whose mission is to promote discussion, inspire interest, and bring awareness in the field of neuroscience.
+SYNAPSE is an undergraduate-led club based at the University of Toronto (Scarborough Campus) whose mission is to promote discussion, inspire interest, and bring awareness in neuroscience.

 SUBSCRIBE TO OUR NEWSLETTER